On the flatness of spin local models for split even orthogonal groups: Introduction

-We finally mention that as a byproduct of the proof of Theorem \ref{intro-2}, we obtain a new basis of an irreducible $O(N)$-representation in terms of bideterminants.
+As a byproduct of Proposition \ref{introprop}, we obtain a new basis of an irreducible $O(N)$-representation in terms of bideterminants.
 This is an orthogonal analogue of the result in \cite{de1979symplectic} for symplectic groups, and is of independent interest.

+To complete the proof of Theorem \ref{intro-2}, we proceed in the following steps. \begin{enumerate} \item We prove that the ring $\CR(\ell)$ (resp. $\CR^\pm$) is generically smooth of relative dimension $\ell(2N-2\ell-1)$ (resp. $m(2m-1)$) over $\BZ[1/2]$; see Proposition \ref{prop-Zlreduced} and Proposition \ref{prop-zjgensm}. \item We prove that $\CR(\ell)\otimes k$ for $0\leq\ell<m$ is irreducible and that its reduction is a normal and Cohen--Macaulay domain.
+We also show that $\CR^\pm\otimes k$ consists of two irreducible components whose intersection is irreducible of codimension one.
+Moreover, these two irreducible components and their intersection are Cohen--Macaulay; see Proposition \ref{prop-zsred}.
+The Cohen--Macaulayness is deduced by relating these schemes to affine Schubert varieties. \item We conclude that $\CR(\ell)\otimes k$ and $\CR^\pm\otimes k$ are reduced by applying a variant of Hironaka's lemma; see Proposition \ref{prop-reducedZ} and Corollary \ref{prop-Zk+red}.
+Some ideas in this step are inspired by \cite{yzz26}. \end{enumerate}